 All the Happenings in the World of Fashion and Sports Right Now

 We're living in the golden age of sports and fashion.
 There have been glimpses of the two entities colliding in the past, but today, they're practically one.
-WNBA players are becoming a staple at Paris Fashion Week, NFL stars are donning editor-favorite Coach bags and limited-edition Birkins, Formula One world champions are co-chairing the Met Gala, and brands—from LVMH to Skims—are getting in on all the action.
+WNBA players are becoming a staple at Paris Fashion Week, NFL stars are donning editor-favorite Coach bags and limited-edition Birkins, Formula One World Champions are co-chairing the Met Gala, and brands—from LVMH to Skims—are getting in on all the action.

 I'm here to keep the most interesting happenings in the world of sports and style straight, supplying you with the news you want to know.
 Think Lewis Hamilton's outfit credits in the F1 paddock and upcoming team and player brand collaborations that'll sell out if you don't act fast.
 Without further ado, let's get started.